What are the Effects of Mixing Flexeril and Alcohol?

 In 2011, more than 52,000 admissions to hospital emergency rooms involved muscle relaxants, and cyclobenzaprine (Flexeril) accounted for 11,000 of those.
 Of the 52,000 emergency room admissions, 18% involved the combination of Flexeril and alcohol.1

 Flexeril is an antispasmodic drug used to treat muscle spasms and musculoskeletal pain.
-It is a central nervous system depressant and acts centrally within the brain to achieve its skeletal muscle relaxing effects.
-Some of the most common side effects of Flexeril include blurred vision, drowsiness, dizziness, and headaches.
+It is a central nervous system depressant and acts centrally within the brain to achieve skeletal muscle relaxing effects.
+Some common side effects of Flexeril include blurred vision, drowsiness, dizziness, and headaches.
 Flexeril is considered to be a high-risk medication for individuals over the age of 65 due to an increased chance of injury from falls.
-Flexeril also presents a high risk for abuse and dependency.2
+Combining Flexeril with alcohol should also be avoided since this mixture can result in a sensation similar to opioids.2

 The dangers of mixing Flexeril and alcohol are outlined below.
 If you or someone you know frequently mixes these substances, it may be time to seek professional help.
 Please call our 24-hour hotline at if you need information about treatment for addiction to Flexeril or alcohol for yourself or for a loved one.